intel/collision-avoidance-library/README.md

     cd build
     cmake .. -DCMAKE_PREFIX_PATH="<GLM_HEADERS_PATH>:<MAVLINK_HEADERS_PATH>"
     make

-If MavLink and GLM can be found under the same path, one entry will be enough.

 After a successful build, you can install Collision Avoidance Library in a temporary path: